niallwingham/lhl-lectures/w4d1-sql-intro/README.md

 4. `GROUP BY` - treat a bunch of rows that would have been in the output as a single row
 5. `HAVING` - is like WHERE for the result of aggregated data
 6. `ORDER BY` - what order do you want the resulting rows to come back in
+7. `LIMIT` - how many rows do you want to come back

 Example:
 ```sql